isotopsweden/Endpoints/README.md

 ## Usage

 In many cases, you'd probably be interested in the actual response data from your request.
-Endpoints makes decoding Swift `struct`s simple, using the `DataUnpacker` protocol and the `JSONUnpacker` type:
+Endpoints makes decoding Swift `struct`s simple, using the associated `ResponseType` type:

 ```swift
 // Define your model